Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 It is customary that the host, commonly the Father of the Groom or the groom’s parents, open the dinner with a welcome speech and toasts.

-More speeches and toasts can follow this from the Father of the Bride or parents of the bride, as well as by the Best Man and Maid of Honor.
+The father of the Bride or parents of the bride, as well as the Best Man and Maid of Honor, can give more speeches and toasts following this.

-Again, since this dinner is in a more intimate setting and less formal, speeches often include roasting the groom and allowing other guests to chime in to give any ad-hoc unrehearsed speeches to add to the fun.
+Again, since this dinner is more intimate and less formal, speeches often include roasting the groom and allowing other guests to chime in to give any ad-hoc unrehearsed speeches to add to the fun.

 Next bride and groom should also grab the mike and thank everyone for coming and offer gratitude and appreciation for their support throughout the planning process.

-It’s also a perfect time for the bride and groom to give out personalized gifts to the wedding party and their new in-laws.
-Doing it at the rehearsal dinner instead of on the day of the wedding will save a lot of time the next day.
+It’s also a perfect time for the bride and groom to give personalized gifts to the wedding party and their new in-laws.
+Doing it at the rehearsal dinner instead of on the wedding day will save much time the next day.

 Hosting A Groom's Or Rehearsal Dinner